dotnet/machinelearning-samples/samples/csharp/getting-started/BinaryClassification_CreditCardFraudDetection/Readme.md

 ## ML Task - [Binary Classification](https://en.wikipedia.org/wiki/Binary_classification)

 Binary or binomial classification is the task of classifying the elements of a given set into two groups (predicting which group each one belongs to) on the basis of a classification rule.
-Contexts requiring a decision as to whether or not an item has some qualitative property, some specified characteristic
+Contexts requiring a decision as to whether or not an item has some qualitative property, some specified characteristic.

+If you would like to learn how to detect fraud using anomaly detection, visit the [Anomaly Detection Credit Card Fraud Detection sample](../AnomalyDetection_CreditCardFraudDetection).

 ## Solution